krastanov-veselin/ground_zero/README.md

 ## What is done so far that is stable and ready to use?
 Basic Usage:

 ### Non-diffing virtual dom concept based on a subscribe-update databinding methodology.
+### Constant memory leak unit testing.
+All combinations of all features async and sync produce Zero memory leaks.
+Before every minor update memory leak unit testing is initialised, so it's safe to play with it, hoho.
 ```
 UI Data layout